concourse/rfcs/031-set-pipeline-step/proposal.md

 The pipeline would be configured within whichever team the build execution belongs to.

-The pipeline would be automatically unpaused, as opposed to `fly set-pipeline` which pauses pipelines by default.
+Upon first configuration pipeline will be automatically unpaused, as opposed to `fly set-pipeline` which puts newly configured pipelines in paused state by default.
 The assumption here is that if you're automating `set_pipeline` you're not just kicking the tires and can probably trust the pipelines that you're configuring are correct, at least enough to have made it into version control.

+When configuring an existing pipeline, however, the pipeline's paused status will not be changed.
+In other words, the `set_pipeline` step will leave already-existing paused pipelines in the paused state.
+The assumption here is that the pipeline has been manually paused by a pipeline operator, possibly in response to an emergent situation, and it should be left alone.

 ## `((vars))` support